PaulleDemon/AWS-deployment/readme.md

 3. How to deploy Django to cloud?
 4. AWS deployment help.
 5. Redis connection for Django.
-6. How to host Django websockets?
+6. How to host Django WebSockets?
+7. AWS Deployment help
+8. Django AWS deployment help
+9. Django Channels AWS deployment help